 I feel very blessed to be an American and have the freedom to pursue my passion and the opportunity to support the dreams of aspiring entrepreneurs everywhere.

-The American Dream is alive and this week showed us anything is possible.
+The American Dream is alive and anything is possible.
 In the midst of uncertainty and turmoil, ingenuity has still managed to thrive, with Americans starting new businesses at the fastest rate in over a decade.
 3.2 million people have filed for a US business application in 2020, up from 2.7 million at the same point in 2019.

 These “covidpreneurs” give me hope.